TimoSanakim/MYOR/README.md

 This project uses Mongoose to handle MongoDB data.
 Follow the official [Mongoose Documentation](https://mongoosejs.com/docs/guide.html) for help if needed.

-To connect to the database, place your connection string in the following files:
+To connect to the database, place your connection string in the following file:

-/routes/kamer.js

-/routes/stem.js

-/routes/reset.js
+/routes/database.js

 ```javascript
 mongoose.connect("your connection string", {